revilowaldow/BITC/Sessions/2026/08 23 - Session 71.md

 		flowers nearby
 		"This shall help you guard against the threats from the north, and destroy our enemies."
 Male voice in common

+Manticores could not have flow more than an hour